Addressing Traffic Congestion

 Jake also supports the city’s Vision Zero initiative, which aims to eliminate traffic-related fatalities and serious injuries.
 Creating safer streets for pedestrians, cyclists, and drivers aligns perfectly with his vision of a Longmont where everyone can move safely and efficiently, no matter how they get around.

-By focusing on sustainable growth, expanding transit options like RIDE Longmont, and pushing for safety measures through Vision Zero, Jake will work to reduce traffic congestion and create a Longmont where getting around is safe, easy, and efficient for everyone.
+By focusing on sustainable growth, requiring infrastructure with new development, expanding transit options, and pushing for safety measures through Vision Zero, Jake will work to reduce traffic congestion and create a Longmont where getting around is safe, easy, and efficient for everyone.